Sustain.Life has been acquired by Workiva, the world’s leading cloud platform for assured, integrated reporting.

 Does Sustain.Life support ESG or environmental sustainability?

-Sustain.Life focuses on environmental sustainability, including intersectional environmentalism.
+Sustain.Life focuses on carbon accounting, namely calculating your company’s carbon footprint, helping you set science-based targets, and simplifying climate disclosures.
 Companies, private or public, and governmental organizations use the software to build and execute a roadmap to improve their environmental impact.

 The tool also helps prepare organizations just starting their sustainability journey to report on the “E” of ESG down the road.
 Companies that aren’t ready to prepare a Task Force on Climate-related Financial Disclosures (TCFD) report, perform a climate scenario analysis, or develop a science-based target can get started with smaller actions first, then build up to more complex disclosures or analytics over time.